nixys/nxs-chat-srv/README.md

 # DEPRECATED

 This repository is considered deprecated and will be archived.
-For the new version of this tool please go to [Nixys Support Bot](https://github.com/nixys/nxs-support-bot) project.
+For the new version of this tool please go to [nxs-support-bot](https://github.com/nixys/nxs-support-bot) project.

 # Introduction